 The SNAP E&T Coordinator has open communication with Maximus the SNAP E&T contractor.
-If needed, Maximus passes information on to the SNAP E&T subcontractors within Big Horn, Yellowstone (HRDC7), Flathead and Lincoln Counties (CAPNW).
+If needed, Maximus passes information on to the SNAP E&T subcontractors within Big Horn, Yellowstone (HRDC7), Flathead and Lincoln Counties (CAPNW), and starting 6/1/25 Maximus will pass information to Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties (HRDC6).
 Maximus has view only access to Montana's CHIMES system and the state document management system Perceptive.
 SNAP E&T case managers can determine that participants have been determined SNAP eligible at referral and monthly.
 This access reduces errors of participants receiving benefits they are not entitled to.